Raav-Paul/taiwanese-credit-risk-analysis/README.md

 - The customer base is concentrated in the 25–40 age range, indicating that the portfolio primarily serves working-age borrowers.

-- Female customers represent the majority of the portfolio (~60%), while male customers account for roughly 40%.
+- Female customers represent a slight majority of the portfolio at 53.89%, while male customers account for roughly 46%.

 - Education levels show that undergraduate and graduate customers make up the majority of accounts, suggesting the portfolio is concentrated among relatively educated borrowers.